dotnet/arcade/Documentation/TeamProcess/One-Pagers/pipeline-machine-learning-arcade8824.md

 # Predicting Pipeline Durations

 Our customers would love to know how long their CI pipeline takes.
-Ideally, we would want to build a model that can account for the current state of Helix, the workitems they send, the congestion of AzDo, etc. to get a decent accurate.
+Ideally, we would want to build a model that can account for the current state of Helix, the work items they send, the congestion of AzDo, etc. to get a decent accurate.
 Unfortunately, this is a highly complex model that is quite difficult to build (but theoretically possible).

 Instead, we can build a model to give us a range of estimates, based on the past durations of their pipelines.